AdelAdool/NER-News-Articles/README.md

 - For large datasets, consider setting `MAX_DOCS_PER_SPLIT` to limit runtime.
 - The rule-based NER uses a small static gazetteer; you can extend it with more entities.
 - HTML visualizations are generated for the first `SAMPLES_TO_VISUALIZE` documents per split.

+---

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.